eklavyaj/PL-Result-Predictor/README.md

 pip install -r requirements.txt python3 app.py
 ~~~
-After this go to your local host and play with the app.
+After this go to your local host and test the model.

 # Accuracy:
 High randomness of data makes it difficult to achieve high accuracy in predicting the correct labels.
 With only a few features for the model to learn and a large number of unique instances, the classification algorithm achieved an accuracy of 61.83%.
 After trying different models like K-Neighbors Classification, Naive Bayes, logistic Regression, Decision Tree Classification and an SVM, Random Forest Classifier outshone the others.